 Traveling through Pakistan, for example, Teacake witnessed heartening community support for young women and their education.
 “I was in Hunza for quite a lot of the time, and it was just really great to see the girl power there,” she says, remembering how schoolgirls would proclaim their ambitions to become doctors and lawyers.

 In other cases, it may not be a place, or a cause, that brings women together but a shared interest.
 Take the Austrian and Budapest Women’s Runs, held May 17 and October 10-11, 2020, respectively.
 Or the Nagoya Women’s Marathon in Japan, this year on March 8.
 Elsewhere, politically inclined travelers might meet like-minded women in Paris or Mexico City, which are hosting UN events this year for the 25th anniversary of the Beijing Platform for Action, adopted at the Fourth World Conference for Women to end gender inequality.

 Or maybe you just want to go to Italy and start relationships only with plates of pasta.
 Like all travel, solo female trips should be personal, not prescriptive.
 And they don’t even have to mean going it alone.

-It’s safe to say that no two solo female travelers think exactly alike, or travel in the exact same way, but with a great big world out there to explore, no woman needs yet another recommendation to visit Denmark.
+So while no two solo female travelers think exactly alike, or travel in the exact same way, with a great big world out there to explore, it’s safe to say no woman needs yet another recommendation to visit Denmark.